stevedonovan/Microlight/readme.md

 # Sets and Maps

 `indexof` is not going to be your tool of choice for really big tables, since it does a linear search.
-Lookup on Lua hash tables is faster, if we can get the data into the right shape.  `makemap` turns a list of values into a table with those values as keys:
+Lookup on Lua hash tables is faster, if we can get the data into the right shape.  `invert` turns a list of values into a table with those values as keys:

-    > m = makemap(numbers)
+    > m = invert(numbers)
     > = m
     {[20]=2,[10]=1,[40]=4,[30]=3,[50]=5}
     > = m[20]